Plant defense against herbivory: Indirect defenses

 Plant use of endophytic fungi in defense is common.
 Most plants have endophytes, microbial organisms that live within them.
 While some cause disease, others protect plants from herbivores and pathogenic microbes.
 Endophytes can help the plant by producing toxins harmful to other organisms that would attack the plant, such as alkaloid producing fungi which are common in grasses such as tall fescue (Festuca arundinacea), which is infected by Neotyphodium coenophialum.

-Trees of the same species form alliances with other tree species in order to improve their survival rate.
-They communicate and have dependent relationships through connections below the soil called underground mycorrhiza networks, which allows them to share water/nutrients and various signals for predatory attacks while also protecting its immune system.
+Trees of the same species form alliances with other tree species to improve their survival rate.
+They communicate and have dependent relationships through connections below the soil called underground mycorrhiza networks, which allows them to share water/nutrients and various signals for predatory attacks while also protecting the immune system.
 Within a forest of trees, the ones getting attacked send communication distress signals that alerts neighboring trees to alter their behavior (defense).
-The tree and fungi relationship is a symbiotic relationship.
-Fungi, intertwined with the trees' roots, support communication between trees to locate nutrients.
-In return, the fungi receive some of the sugar that trees photosynthesize.
+Trees and fungi have a symbiotic relationship: fungi, intertwined with the trees' roots, support communication between trees to locate nutrients; in return, the fungi receive some of the sugar that trees photosynthesize.
 Trees send out several forms of communication including chemical, hormonal, and slow pulsing electric signals.
 Farmers investigated the electrical signals between trees, using a voltage-based signal system, similar to an animal's nervous system, where a tree faces distress and releases a warning signal to surrounding trees.